aws-samples/shopfloor-connectivity/docs/README.md

 Sending data to channelName is blocking, consider setting tuning parameter tuningChannelSizeName to a higher value, current value is currentChannelSize

-Data was sent to channel after waiting for available capcity in channel Sending date to channelName was blocking for duration, consider setting tuning parameter tuningChannelSizeName to a higher value, current value is currentChannelSize
+Data was sent to channel after waiting for available capacity in channel Sending date to channelName was blocking for duration, consider setting tuning parameter tuningChannelSizeName to a higher value, current value is currentChannelSize

 ### Channel capacity errors

-Timeout occurred whilst waiting for capacity in channe Sending data to channelName timeout after timeout, consider setting tuning parameter tuningChannelTimeoutName to a longer value
+Timeout occurred whilst waiting for capacity in channel.
+Sending data to channelName timeout after timeout, consider setting tuning parameter tuningChannelTimeoutName to a longer value